Screaming Into Silence (a story)

 Room 408, The Left Wing

 It took far too much begging for them to give me this notebook back.
-When I politely explained to the nurse—Emilia, she calls herself, though it doesn’t suit her at all—the reason why I wanted it, she scoffed.
-“You are mentally unstable,” she said haughtily in her usual manner, “but I suppose it will allow you to process your grief.”
+When I had politely explained to the nurse—Emilia, she calls herself, though it doesn’t suit her at all—the reason why I wanted it, she scoffed.
+You are mentally unstable, she said, in her usual staid manner.
+You’re just fantasizing.

 No one else will laugh at my awful jokes.
 No one else cares about me.